Is production order going to be filled as soon as possible? Or is it going to be filled just in time for delivery?

 A lot of times it just makes sense to plan everything in a row, especially in serial production.
 When an order comes in, add it on top of the pile.
-It is easy to make sure that your work stations are loaded airtight.
+It is easy to make sure that your workstations are loaded airtight.
 This is a simple approach to planning.
-Customer tells you what he needs and you tell him when the possible delivery time is.
+Customer tells you what he/she needs, and you tell him when the possible delivery time is.

 However, if you make to order or produce according to a sales forecast, then this kind of forward scheduling might not work very effectively.
-It might happen that a lot of orders are filled long before they need to be shipped – they take up storage and keep assets standing –, and other orders go overdue because requested delivery date was not taken into account while planning.
+It might happen that a lot of orders are filled long before they need to be shipped – they take up storage and keep assets standing –, and other orders go overdue because the requested delivery date was not considered while planning.

 Furthermore, if a requested delivery date is not attainable, you will know it right away!